open-cluster-management-io/enhancements/enhancements/sig-architecture/33-hosted-deploy-mode/README.md

 ### Graduation Criteria

 Alpha:
-* Detached mode is implement and works well on KinD cluster for both cluster-manager and klusterlet
+* Hosted mode is implement and works well on KinD cluster for both cluster-manager and klusterlet

 ### Test Plan